Landing page conversions are critical to both paid and organic search strategies.

 (Image Source: Unbounce)

 Finally, you’ll want to optimize your money page for search engines.
-I’m only going to touch on the basics here, since I’ve delved into topics of on page SEO and off site optimization previously:
+I’m only going to touch on the basics here, since I’ve delved into topics of on page search engine optimization and off-site optimization previously:

 Most of the best practices I’ve covered thus far have related to the layout and structure of a single landing page, existing in a vacuum.
 Once a user gets to your landing page, these tactics will help you tremendously.
 But what about the path they take to your landing page, and what about how they relate to the strategies driving customers to them in the first place?